santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 ![Santi talking](/images/santi_talking.jpeg)

 **Research aim:** I seek to advance our understanding on the evolutionary mechanisms that produce and shape animal diversity on Earth through the study of genes and genomes.
-I am currently working on fish evolutionary genomics and my current advisor is <a href="https://scholar.google.com/citations?user=Dxsg5HoAAAAJ&hl=en" target="_blank">Baocheng Guo</a> from the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a> (FEGG).
+I am currently working on fish evolutionary genomics and my advisor is <a href="https://scholar.google.com/citations?user=Dxsg5HoAAAAJ&hl=en" target="_blank">Baocheng Guo</a> from the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a> (FEGG).

 ![FEGG members in 2023](/images/FEGG_2023.png)